minijackson/nixos-embedded-slides/slides.md

 - To rollback, you can just switch to the previous configuration, either by manually changing the config files, or choosing a previous configuration at boot
+- *Beta* / *Alpha* qualification mine
+- The Nix package manager should run fine on any of those platforms, but nixpkgs definitely doesn't support every POSIX system equally, or Windows (even though there are Windows aware packages in nixpkgs)

 :::